MattiaRag/timemaproject/markdowns/preliminary.md

 ## Inferring single-copy orthogroups

 Most of the subsequent analyses request the use of single-copy orthogroups, thus discarding paralogs.
-Orthofinder was adopted for the orthology inference, while DISCO (
+Orthofinder was adopted for the orthology inference, while DISCO was used to decompose Orthofinder's gene trees into single-copy gene trees only.
+Orthogroups' fastas were subsequently re-built using DISCO's output.

 ### Rename headers and set the input folder